yssource/rhai/README.md

 let record = full_name + ": age " + age;
 record == "Bob C. Davis: age 42";

-// Strings can be indexed to get a character let c = record[4];
+// Strings can be indexed to get a character (disabled with the 'no_index' feature) let c = record[4];
 c == 'C';